paupino/rust-decimal/README.md

 a 1 bit sign.
 Because of this representation, trailing zeros are preserved and may be exposed when in string form.
 These can be truncated using the `normalize` or `round_dp` functions.

+**PLEASE READ!**

+This is the **main** branch and is now considered _unstable_.

+The stable 1.x version of Rust Decimal has been branched and exists in the `v1` branch.
+Patch requests and bug fixes are still accepted against `v1` however will need to continue being backwards compatible and aligning with the support model.

+This branch also accepts contributions - any contributions to this branch are permitted to be breaking as we work towards an improved Decimal API.
+Some things expected to break over the coming months are:
+* Removal of deprecated APIs
+* Removing use of panics within the code without explicit opt in
+* Clean up of error types for `const` and `no-std` support
+* Module system experimentation

 ## Installing

 ```sh